ccorsi/ccorsi.github.io/progtools/jacoco.md

 can set when creating a rule.
 These are mentioned at the following [JaCoCo check page](https://www.jacoco.org/jacoco/trunk/doc/check-mojo.html){:target="_blank"}.

 Upon selecting which element value you selected.
-You then can create one or more limit that you want JaCoCo code coverage tool checks when running the check target.
+You then can create one or more limit that you want the JaCoCo code coverage tool checks when running the check target.
 The limit defined above will check the total coverage of the complexity counters such that it covers at least 60% of the code path of all the project classes combined.

 While the above is a specific example on how you can define a particular check.
-There are other options that you can set and this information can be found on the [JaCoCo Maven Check](https://www.jacoco.org/jacoco/trunk/doc/check-mojo.html){:target="_blank"} page.
+There are other options that you can set and this information can be found at the [JaCoCo Maven Check](https://www.jacoco.org/jacoco/trunk/doc/check-mojo.html){:target="_blank"} page.
 Specifically the [rules](https://www.jacoco.org/jacoco/trunk/doc/check-mojo.html#rules){:target="_blank"} section.

 ### Report

 Let us finally look at the **report** goal for the JaCoCo code coverage tool.
 This goal is executed by the maven **site** target.
-This goal will generate a use readable files from the gathered metrices from the test runs.
-This will generate human readable data in xml, cvs or html.
-These files will be located with the target/site/jacoco sub-directory in the top-level maven project.
+This goal will generate readable files from the gathered metrices from the test runs.
+This will generate human readable data in an xml, cvs or html format.
+These files will be located with the target/site/jacoco sub-directory within the top-level maven project.

 Let us now look at the settings in our pom above.